icebreakerone/ib1-technical-docs/docs/metadata.md

 ## Data Service metadata fields

+Data Services are represented by `dcat:DataService` objects with the common mandatory fields and Data Service specific fields.

 `dcat:endpointDescription`
 : The URL of an OpenAPI file, which fully documents the request parameters and responses, which must be XML or JSON.
 To allow the OpenAPI file to be used by multiple Data Providers, the file may only contain a single Server object, where the `url` is `"{endpointURL}"`, and `variables` sets the default to `"https://endpointurl-not-specified.ib1.org"`.